-Few of the reasons why someone includes artificial sweeteners in their diets is to either avoid sugar & the harmful effects of consuming a lot of sugar or to reduce their calorie intake or both.
+A few of the reasons why someone includes artificial sweeteners in their diets is to either avoid sugar & the harmful effects of consuming a lot of sugar or to reduce their calorie intake or both.

-Using diet sodas, sugar free gums & other forms of low calorie sweetened drinks & foods is a great way to reduce your overall calorie intake which can help you in losing weight and improve your health for good.
+Using diet sodas, sugar-free gums & other forms of low calorie sweetened drinks & foods is a great way to reduce your overall calorie intake which can help you in losing weight and improve your health for good.

 It can also allow you to have some periodic sweet treats from time to time without worrying about the added calories from sugar & hence make your weight loss journey much smoother & enjoyable.

 Artificial Sweeteners have been around for a long time & various studies have been done to study the safety of these sweeteners.